 In the heart of Tarangire National Park, one of the most magnificent places in Africa for game viewing, Little Oliver’s is perfectly situated to make the most of the spectacular wildlife and landscapes this strikingly unspoilt wilderness area has to offer.

 Stanford continued to guide us and stayed in the guide quarters.
 If we had not been traveling with our private guide we would have been assigned an Asilia trained resident guide.
 The game drive the next day was just as amazing as the first.
-The second night we had dinner outside with a couple that tracked giraffes, and Olivia, the relief manager and John, Asilia’s Food and Beverage manager.
+The second night we had dinner outside with a couple that tracked giraffes, Olivia, the relief manager, and John, Asilia’s Food and Beverage manager.
 Did you know that a giraffe’s spot pattern is similar to one of our fingerprints?
 It’s a unique identifier for each animal, helping other giraffes recognize who is in their family groups.
+The stars were incredible.

 The staff is amazing.
 Olivia was brilliant.
 She went above and beyond.
 Clifton had a work related crisis and needed internet access for 2 or 3 hours both nights we were there.
 (Wifi is not available in the common areas or tents) Because of the time difference he needed access after midnight.
 Olivia made it happen.
 Many thanks to the young man that stood guard during those late hours, with lions roaring within feet of the camp.